barryclark/jekyll-now/_posts/2022-02-27-build-a-lambda.md

 <img width="600" src="/images/reassamble.png">
 </p>

-To have a multipurpose Image I try to craft an own AWS Lambda Base Image
+To have a multipurpose Image let's try to craft a genuine AWS Lambda Base Image.
+We use the amazonlinux Dockerimage to install the required dependencies and move the dependencies into an empty fresh image.
+From there we can build it up from scratch and reuse some files that were streamed from an AWS Lambda function into a S3 Bucket.
+The files were cleaned up by every runtime specific belongings.
+There are also a lot of interresting files and also it seems a cooperation between RedHat and Amazon

 ```docker
 ######